andrewgdotcom/poshlib/README.md

 ### swine - make bash a little bit more like perl

-This module sets some shell option defaults to make it more like perl's `strict`, registers an error handler that prints better debugging info, and defines some useful functions:
+This module sets strict mode (see above), and also defines some useful perl-like functions:

 * say "$text"
     * prints a line on STDOUT without parsing special characters